Acne Treatment NYC

 Some people with mild acne seem to only have blemishes of PIH.
 When the lesions have been studied under the microscope; however, the primary acne lesion, the microcomidone, is present.

 Sometimes all it takes to treat PIH from acne is to get the acne under control.
 Occasionally, one can add treatments specific to addressing PIH such as bleaching creams, azeleic acid, brightening creams, and chemical peels to accelerate evening of the complexion.

 Post inflammatory hypopigmentation

-Sometimes trauma to pigment cells in the skin result in skin lightening rather than skin darkening.
-This is called post inflammatory hypopigmentation.
+Sometimes trauma to pigment cells in the skin results in skin lightening rather than skin darkening.
+This is called post-inflammatory hypopigmentation.
 This is less common, as a result of acne, and is more likely to occur on the back.
-Post inflammatory hypopigmentation is more likely to occur with more severe acne.
+Post-inflammatory hypopigmentation is more likely to occur with more severe acne.
 There is no specific treatment for it; however, it may improve on its own over time.

 In contrast to the people with darker skin who get persistent brown marks, people with lighter skin may notice persistent red marks after they have had acne.